Psychedelic Therapy

 Grof, Stanislav, LSD Psychotherapy: Exploring the Frontiers of the Hidden Mind, 1980supporting

-Grof documents the anaclitic technique as a specialized form of psychedelic therapy designed to address early object-relational deficits through the regression and reparative contact facilitated by the drug state.
+Grof documents the anaclitic technique as a specialized variant of psychedelic therapy addressing early deprivation, illustrating the range of clinical innovations generated within the broader tradition.

 An alternative approach to the psychedelic group experiences which may be very productive is its ritual use, as practiced by certain aboriginal groups: the peyote sessions of the Native American Church.